Instant Access to State, County and Municipal Public Records

 - Past and outstanding warrants and arrest history

 Michigan arrest records are documents detailing the arrests of individuals taken into custody by state and local law enforcement agencies.
 Note that an arrest record is not proof of criminal activity.
-This record only shows that arrest was made in relations to an alleged crime.
+Arrest records only show that an arrest was made in relation to an alleged crime.
+While arrest records can be found in police records, police records are not part of arrest records.
 A Michigan arrest record contains the following information:

 - Date, time, and place of the arrest

 - Summary of the alleged offense leading to the arrest